-To achieve efficient dynamic updates, we must ensure that the MapReduce computations remain stable under small changes to their input.
+To achieve efficient dynamic updates, we must ensure that MapReduce computations remain stable under small changes to their input.
 Specifically, we define stability as follows.
 Consider performing MapReduce computations with inputs I and I' and consider the set of tasks that are executed, denoted T and T' respectively.
-We say that a task $t \in T'$ is not matched if $t \notin T$, i.e., the task that is performed with the second inputs I' is not performed with the same input.
-We say that a MapReduce computation is stable if the time required to executed the unmatched tasks is small, ideally, sub-linear in the size of the input.
-More informally, a MapReduce computation is stable if when executed with similar inputs, the set of tasks that are executed are also similar, i.e., many tasks are repeated.
+We say that a task $t \in T'$ is not matched if $t \notin T$ , i.e., the task that is performed with the second inputs I' is not performed with the first input.
+We say that a MapReduce computation is stable if the time required to execute the unmatched tasks is small, ideally, sub-linear in the size of the input.
+More informally, a MapReduce computation is stable if, when executed with similar inputs, the set of tasks that are executed are also similar, i.e., many tasks are repeated.

-Achieving stability in MapReduce requires overcoming several important challenges: a) making a small change to the input can change the input to many tasks ultimately leading to a large number of unmatched tasks; b) even if a small number of tasks are affected, the tasks themselves can require a large time to execute.
-To solve these problems, we propose techniques for (1) performing a stable partitioning of the input; (2) controlling the granularity and stability of the Map and Reduce tasks; (3) finding efficient scheduling mechanisms for identifying the affinity of tasks to machines to maximize benefits of result re-use.
+Achieving stability in MapReduce requires overcoming several important challenges: (a) making a small change to the input can change the input to many tasks, ultimately leading to a large number of unmatched tasks; (b) even if a small number of tasks is affected, the tasks themselves can require a long time to execute.
+To solve these problems, we propose techniques for (1) performing a stable partitioning of the input; (2) controlling the granularity and stability of the Map and Reduce tasks; and (3) finding efficient scheduling mechanisms taking into account the location of results that can be reused.
 We briefly summarize our design decisions below.

-Stable Input Partitions.
+Stable input partitions.
 To see why the standard MapReduce approach to input partitioning leads to unstable computations, consider inserting a single record in the beginning of an input file.
-Since the input is partitioned into fixed-sized chunks, this small change will shift each partition point by one record, effectively changing the input to each map task.
+Since the input is partitioned into fixed-sized chunks by HDFS, this small change will shift each partition point by one record, effectively changing the input to each map task.
 In general, when the record is inserted at some position, all chunks that follow that position will have to shift by one, and thus on average nearly half of all tasks will be unmatched.
-The problem only gets more complicated as we allow more complex changes, where for example the order of records may be permuted; such changes can be common for instance, if a crawler uses a depth-first strategy to crawl the web, and a single link changing can move an entire subtree's position in the input file.
-One possible solution to this problem would be to compute the differences between the two inputs files and update somehow the computation by using this difference directly.
-This would, however, require running a polynomial-time algorithm, (e.g., an edit-distance algorithm) to find the difference.
+The problem only gets more complicated as we allow more complex changes, where for example the order of records may be permuted; such changes can be common, for instance, if a crawler uses a depth-first strategy to crawl the web, and a single link changing can move an entire subtree's position in the input file.
+One possible solution to this problem would be to compute the differences between the two inputs files and somehow update the computation by using this difference directly.
+This would, however, require running a polynomial-time algorithm (e.g., an edit-distance algorithm) to find the difference.